Me Enamoré (Shakira song): Music video

 The "Me Enamoré" official lyric video was released via Shakira's Vevo the day of the release of the song.
 Directed by James Zwadlo, it features the Spanish-language words along watercolor painted images, presumably for the non-Spanish speaking people to understand the song.

-The music video was shot in Barcelona and was released on 12 May 2017.
+The music video was directed by Jaume de la Iguana and shot in Barcelona and was released on 12 May 2017.
+Its cinematography was handled by Nono Arruga.

 The music video for the song garnered media attention due to the appearance of her former partner Gerard Piqué and became her twenty-first Vevo Certified video (collaborations included).

 Chart performance

 In France, "Me Enamoré" debuted at number 72 on 14 April 2017, reaching number 41 after the release of its music video and eventually peaking at number 13 after the release of El Dorado.
 In the United States, the song debuted at number 100 on the Billboard Hot 100, where later peaked at number 83, and at number 11 on the Hot Latin Songs chart, where it reached number five following the release of the music video and peaked at number four after the release of the album.
 "Me Enamoré" peaked at number three in Spain, and has been certified three times Platinum for exceeding sales of 120,000 copies in the country.